 More than half (60%) of officers said that there is insufficient time to deliver a service to the public that they can be proud of, which is causing morale to be low.

-We are asking all detectives and trainee detectives to complete the survey.
-The results will greatly assist the PFNDF to continue to represent concerns and progress the interests of detective officers throughout England and Wales.
+Last month, we asked all detectives and trainee detectives to complete a survey.
+The results, being presented at the PFNDF Awards in a few weeks' time, will allow us to continue to represent concerns and progress the interests of detective officers throughout England and Wales.